Confiscation Acts: Background

-"The Union defeat at the First Battle of Bull Run on July 21, 1861 jolted Congress into a realization that the Civil War might not be the swift, neat confrontation they hoped for – and that disunionists might need to be held legally liable for their actions.
-"The Northern armies ran against slavery immediately."
-Lincoln biographer Robert Morse wrote that "thousands of slaves at Manassas were doing the work of laborers and servants, and rendering all the whites of the Southern army available for fighting.
+"The Union defeat at the First Battle of Bull Run on July 21, 1861, jolted Congress into a realization that the Civil War might not be the swift, neat confrontation they hoped for – and that disunionists might need to be held legally liable for their actions.
+Lincoln biographer John Torrey Morse, Jr. wrote, "The Northern armies ran against slavery immediately....
+[T]housands of slaves at Manassas were doing the work of laborers and servants, and rendering all the whites of the Southern army available for fighting.
 The handicap was so severe and obvious, that it immediately provoked the introduction of a bill freeing slaves belonging to rebels and used for carrying on the war."

 "In the first summer of the Civil War, President Abraham Lincoln called the Thirty-seventh United States Congress into special session on July 4, 1861.
 On August 6, the last day of this short first session, Congress passed and Lincoln signed the First Confiscation Act.
 This law authorized the federal government to seize the property of all those participating directly in rebellion.
 Enacted in the wake of the first battle of Bull Run, this hurriedly passed law did not break much new ground.
 It was essentially a restatement of internationally recognized laws of war and authorized the seizure of any property, including slave property, used by the Confederacy to directly aid the war effort."

 When the second session of the Thirty-seventh Congress convened in December 1861, public pressure was mounting in the North for another, more vigorous confiscation bill.
 Senator Lyman Trumbull, a Republican from Illinois and the chairman of the Judiciary Committee, quickly emerged as the most important figure on confiscation.
 On December 2, 1861, Trumbull took the floor to introduce a new confiscation bill.
 This bill envisioned the seizure of all rebel property, whether used directly to support the war, or owned by a rebel a thousand miles away from any battlefield.

 After several months of debate, Congress came to a stalemate over the confiscation of rebel property.
 This paralysis was not the result of incompetence, or because confiscation was considered relatively unimportant; it was instead an issue of ideological differences debated by a country in the midst of war.
 The debate, to the surprise and ultimate frustration of the legislators themselves, reflected deep-seated, nearly intractable divisions over the social role of property and the extent of sovereign power over property in American law and the Constitution.